JRBoland/JamesBoland_T2A2/readme.md

 A group of racers might hold a comp and need to log their flight times.
 Engineers may may need to record how a drone with a certain build performed in a particular weather event.

 An improvement in the flight protocol to include logs can provide a more organised structure to the maintaining of a drones performance and auditing of its intended purpose.
-Something about the existence of logs helping to draw conclusions about: Examples include:
+Examples include:

 - Logs of drones which are damaged or perform poorly in certain circumstances
 - How a pilot performs with certain drones